PRO-2684/gadgets/GM_config/README.md

 }
 ```

-If you'd like to modify the default value, you may provide `$default` in your config description, which is quite handy when you've got loads of config items that share the same type. e.g.:
+If you'd like to modify the default value, you may provide `$default` in your config description to override the above default values. e.g.:

 ```javascript
 const config_desc = {